Japanese Language and Literature Courses

 Japanese 1A is designed to develop basic Japanese language skills: listening, speaking, reading and writing.
 Students will learn the Japanese writing system: hiragana, katakana and approximately 150 kanji.
 At the end of the course, students should be able to greet, invite, compare, and describe persons and things, activities, intensions, ability, experience, purposes, reasons, and wishes.
 Grades will be determined on the basis of attendance, quiz scores, homework and class participation.

 This course is intended to train students who wish to acquire reading fluency in the Japanese language in a short time period and therefore dispenses with all components not germane to that goal.
 Prior knowledge of fundamental first-year grammar and vocabulary is required as this course will start at the second-year level and run parallel with our full-language second-year courses, covering the same reading materials as used in J10A-B. The course will be conducted in English and students’ comprehension will be examined and analyzed in terms of Japanese-to-English translation.
 By completion of J10RB, students will be functional readers of Japanese for general purposes.
-Prerequisites: Japanese 1B or equivalent.
+Prerequisite: J10RA or consent of instructor.

-This course will develop further context-specific skills in speaking, listening, reading and writing.
+This course aims to develop further context-specific skills in speaking, listening, reading and writing.
 It concentrates on students using acquired grammar and vocabulary with more confidence in order to express functional meanings, while increasing overall linguistic competence.
 Students will learn approximately 200 new Kanji.
 There will be a group or individual project.
-Course materials include the textbook supplemented by newspapers, magazine articles, short stories, and video clips which will provide insight into Japanese culture and society.
-Prerequisites: Japan 10 or Japan 10B.
+Course materials include the textbook supplemented by newspapers, magazine articles, short stories, essays, and video clips which will provide insight into Japanese culture and society.
+Prerequisites: Japan 100A; or consent of instructor.